-If you've been watering shallow and frequently, gradually increase quantity of water and decrease frequency.
+If you've been watering shallow and frequently, gradually increase the quantity of water and decrease the frequency.
 Because of the vast variety of soils, there's no hard and fast rule...but water as infrequently and as deeply as possible.

-We should also evaluate our priorities - is a large, lush lawn really that important?
-In areas which are suffering from drought, the decision is already being made by legislation.
+We should also evaluate our priorities - is a large, lush lawn that important?
+In areas that are suffering from drought, the decision is already being made by legislation.
 The rest of us should consider reducing the size of lawn areas, and also allowing existing lawns to go dormant with the heat of the summer.

-I can't wait to hear the feedback from that last idea - yes, green will turn to brown, weeds will establish, and the long-time american fascination with the large green sward of turf will suffer.
-But at what cost do we continue to pour water, chemicals and time into the luxury of a large, manicured lawn.
+I can't wait to hear the feedback from that last idea - yes, green will turn to brown, weeds will establish, and the long-time American fascination with the large greensward of turf will suffer.
+But at what cost do we continue to pour water, chemicals, and time into the luxury of a large, manicured lawn?

 Our selection of ornamental plant material should be made in light of the possibility of water shortages.
 Plants that are native, or related to native, generally will be more drought tolerant.
 Our techniques for watering these plants should follow the guidelines above regarding frequency and depth.
 Drip irrigation puts the water right where it's needed, with little or no evaporation.

 One of the best techniques for water conservation is mulching.
 In addition to keeping the moisture from evaporating, mulch provides a slow, steady diet of nutrients and beneficial microorganisms.
-A four inch leaf mulch will increase a young tree's growth rate by as much as forty percent over the same tree with grass growing against the trunk.
+A four-inch leaf mulch will increase a young tree's growth rate by as much as forty percent over the same tree with grass growing against the trunk.